sailpoint-oss/golang-sdk/api_v3/docs/CertificationCampaignsAPI.md

 [[Back to README]](../README.md)

-## GetCampaignReports
+## Get Campaign Reports

 > []CampaignReport GetCampaignReports(ctx, id).Execute()

-Get Campaign Reports
+Fetches all reports for a certification campaign by campaign ID.
+Requires roles of CERT_ADMIN, DASHBOARD, ORG_ADMIN and REPORT_ADMIN

 ### Example